1996 Spanish motorcycle Grand Prix: 500cc race report

 Lap eighteen and still no overtakes at the front.
 The top six is still the same as well (Crivillé, Doohan, Cadalora, Okada, Roberts Jr. and Capirossi).
 Crivillé exits the Curva Sito Pons slightly wider than usual, allowing Doohan to close up more than usual at the straight before the Curva Dry Sac.
 He has another look, but does not overtake once more.
 Capirossi meanwhile has overtaken Roberts Jr. before the straight of the Sito Pons corner, moving him up to fifth, with Puig also closing the gap to the two in front of him as well.

 On lap nineteen, Doohan once again closes up on his Repsol Honda teammate and tries to get side-by-side with Criville at the Curva Dry Sac, with Crivillé denying him once again.
 Doohan has another look at the Curva Ducados, but is forced to slot back behind the Spaniard as he outbreaks him.

 Lap twenty and Cadalora is starting to lose some ground to the top two once more.
 Doohan does not try any moves on Crivillé this time.

 Before lap twenty-one begins, Crivillé looks back to see the gap to his Australian teammate, then opens up a slight gap to him.
 A handful of Spanish fans now started to get past the fences to separate them from the track and were waving flags at the trackside where the tyre barriers are.

 On lap twenty-two, Cadalora is once again slowly closing in on the two, with Doohan still shadowing Crivillé.

 Lap twenty-three and the Spanish fans started to cheer ever louder as Crivillé passes the Curva Ángel Nieto, Curva Peluqui and Curva Àlex Crivillé corners.

 On lap twenty-four, more and more fans have broken through the fences and are now dangerously sitting on the trackside wall, looking on as Crivillé still leads the trio.
 As they come down to the Curva Ángel Nieto, Curva Peluqui and Curva Àlex Crivillé corners, the fans cheer Crivillé on loudly, jumping the fence and standing in the gravel as they do so.

-The trio now begins lap twenty-five - the penultimate lap - and Crivillé is still being shadowed by Doohan, who is now very close to his rear tyre.
-Fans once more light some fireworks and at the Curva Ángel Nieto, Curva Peluqui and Curva Àlex Crivillé corners, many more fans have now jumped the fence and are cheering on the Spaniard from the trackside wall, as well as onto the gravel.
+On the penultimate lap, Crivillé continued to lead Doohan, who had closed to within a short distance of his rear tyre.
+More spectators crossed the barriers near the Curva Ángel Nieto, Curva Peluqui and Curva Àlex Crivillé, with some gathering beside the track and in the gravel traps.